efloresz/PersonalWebsite/README.md

 A Personal Website programmed using JavaScript, HTML, CSS incldudes a home page and portfolio.

+# Purpose
+* The purpose of this program is to create a personal website for the author, Emily Flores, to showcase her interests, skills, and hobbies.
+The program contains HTML code that is used to structure the website, and it includes links to a stylesheet and a JavaScript file to control the appearance and behavior of the site.
+The website includes information about Emily's background, her interests in coding, reading, and journaling, as well as her aspirations to pursue a career in the technology industry.
+The website also includes book recommendations and a portfolio section.

 # What I Learned

 * HTML and CSS: I learned how to structure a webpage using HTML tags and style it using CSS properties.